axelpale/affineplane/docs/API.md

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>

+- an object with properties:
+  - *radius*
+    - a number, the radial distance, the distance from z-axis.
+  - *magnitude*
+    - alias for radius.
+Will be removed in [affineplane](#affineplane) v3.
+  - *direction*
-- object, polar coordinates `{ magnitude, direction }` where the direction is an angle in radians.
+    - a number, the azimuth angle in radians.

 Source: [toPolar.js](https://github.com/axelpale/affineplane/blob/main/lib/vec2/toPolar.js)